cat-cfs/twobilliontoolkit/README.md

     git clone https://github.com/cat-cfs/twobilliontoolkit.git
     ```

     ii.
-Then you can run the setup file and install the package with:
+Then you can run the setup file and install the package onto your environment with:

     ```
     pip install /path/to/root/folder